 So that you can enter your chosen degree, and also complete it to the best of your potential, the IFP aims to develop your: knowledge and use of English language, so that you can live and study in the UK university environment; academic study skills and knowledge, so that you understand the requirements of UK undergraduate degrees, especially in your subject area.
 In addition, like all education, the IFP will develop you as a person more broadly, so that you can live and work more successfully both at university and in your life afterwards.

-This is a full-time programme that last one academic year.
-It is structured into two semesters with teaching from September to December, and January to April.
 After each semester there is an assessment period (and an opportunity for re-assessment at the end of the year).

 In Semester 1 you will be taught normally by core IFP staff in classes with students from a range of academic subject interests.
 The main aim is to improve your language and skills so that you can study your own intended academic subjects more effectively in Semester 2.